chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 .. note::

-   There are **only two counters** available for zeroing the angle of flaps.
+   There are **only two counters** available for taring the angle of flaps.
 Therefore, the counters have to be switched between four linear screws.
 Every time, the channels for one linear screw are activated.
 After tuning, they have to be **deactivated** to give space for the next one.
 The ``Clear Task`` function in Labview **WILL NOT** deactivate the physical channel.
 In this code, a ``Tristate`` function is used after each manipulation to deactivate the physical channel.

 **ESP**

-Open ``ESP_Full_State.vi`` and do following steps to zero the flaps:
+Open ``ESP_Full_State.vi`` and do following steps to tare the flaps:

-- Check there is no disturbance during zeroing the ESP.
+- Check there is no disturbance during taring the ESP.
 - Run ``ESP_Full_State.vi`` and click "zero".
-- Wait for around 30s and click "stream" to see whether it is zeroed.
+- Wait for around 30s and click "stream" to see whether it is tared.

 **Endevco**

-Endevco pressure transducers are zeroed via amplifiers, do the following steps on the amplifier panel:
+Endevco pressure transducers are tared via amplifiers, do the following steps on the amplifier panel:

 - Select channel by pressing the button beside channel display.
 - Select function to "Zero"